 Introduction: Intro to IR Circuits

 IR is a complex piece of technology yet very simple to work with.
 Unlike LEDs or LASERs, Infrared cannot be seen with the human eye.
-In this Instructable, I will demonstrate the use of Infrared through 3 different circuits.
+So in this Instructable, I will demonstrate the basic use of Infrared through 4 different circuits.

-The circuits will not be using IR receivers or microcontrollers, instead, they will use a photodiode to detect the IR signal because it is more simple.
+The circuits will not use IR receivers or microcontrollers, instead, they will use a photodiode to detect the IR signal because it is more simple.

 Step 1: IR LED & Photodiode Basics